 The range-topping Premium Plus, at £46,700, has 19in wheels, a panoramic sliding sunroof, head-up display and four-zone automatic climate control.
 Drivers can also specify the optional Driving Assistance Package Plus with this specification, which brings active steering assist, traffic sign assist, lane assist and other advanced driving aids.

-The new W206 C-Class has been brought into line with its newer A-Class, CLA, CLS and E-Class range-mates, primarily by way of shorter overhangs, a more angular front end and new light-cluster designs.
+The new W206 C-Class has been brought into line with its newer Mercedes A-Class, Mercedes CLA, Mercedes CLS and Mercedes E-Class range-mates, primarily by way of shorter overhangs, a more angular front end and new light-cluster designs.

 The external proportions of Mercedes’ best-selling model remain familiar, but it has received design tweaks all round with the aim of appearing “in motion at a standstill”.
 The bonnet features a pair of prominent ‘power bulges’ and the glasshouse has been moved slightly farther back to give the impression of a cab-rearwards design.